 - All providers of anesthesia/sedation are required to have an evaluation at the location(s) where sedation or anesthesia services are rendered.

 - The Board accepts the AAOMS inspection and evaluation for deep sedation and general anesthesia site evaluations.
 OMFS’s site evaluations shall be conducted by an OMFS.
 A Certified Registered Nurse Anesthetist (CRNA) shall provide site evaluations for general dentists seeking initial sedation privileges or a re-evaluation.

 - An initial evaluation must be completed within 60 days of the approval of the initial anesthesia/sedation permit application.
 A licensed anesthesia or sedation provider authorized by the board shall reevaluate the credentials, facilities, equipment, personnel, and procedures of a permitholder within every three years following a successful initial application or renewal.
 It is the applicants responsibility to schedule the site evaluation.

 - In order to ensure the protection and safety of patients, every dental facility must be properly equipped, supplied and permitted for the administration of specific types of anesthesia and levels of sedation, and every dental hygienist or registered dental assistant must be properly educated, trained, and authorized to assist with the specific type of anesthesia or sedation being administered.

-- All offices where sedation services are provided must comply with the minimum standards established by the Board for a sedation practice.
+- All offices where sedation services are provided must comply with the standards established by the Board for a sedation practice.